mikesplore/Uni-Connect/README.md

   - Updates the UI based on whether the data is currently being loaded.

 ### 3. Data Fetching
-- **Purpose**: To retrieve course-specific data when the component is loaded.
+- **Purpose**: To retrieve module-specific data when the component is loaded.
 - **Functionality**:
-  - Uses `LaunchedEffect` with the `targetCourseID` to trigger data fetching whenever the course ID changes.
+  - Uses `LaunchedEffect` with the `targetModuleID` to trigger data fetching whenever the module ID changes.
-  - Calls methods on ViewModels to fetch announcements, assignments, timetables, and details for the specified course ID.
+  - Calls methods on ViewModels to fetch announcements, assignments, timetables, and details for the specified module ID.

 ### 4. UI Layout
-- **Purpose**: To display the course content in a structured and user-friendly manner.
+- **Purpose**: To display the module content in a structured and user-friendly manner.
 - **Functionality**:
   - Uses a `Scaffold` to provide a consistent layout structure with a container color.
-  - Displays a course image and name in a styled header using `AsyncImage` and `Text`.
+  - Displays a module image and name in a styled header using `AsyncImage` and `Text`.
-  - Implements a `ScrollableTabRow` to allow users to switch between different sections (Announcements, Assignments, Timetable, Details) of the course.
+  - Implements a `ScrollableTabRow` to allow users to switch between different sections (Announcements, Assignments, Timetable, Details) of the module.
   - Uses conditional rendering to show loading indicators or the relevant content based on the current tab and loading state.

 ### 5. Tab Navigation
-- **Purpose**: To enable navigation between different sections of the course content.
+- **Purpose**: To enable navigation between different sections of the module content.
 - **Functionality**:
   - Defines a list of tab titles (Announcements, Assignments, Timetable, Details).
   - Sets up a custom tab indicator and handles tab selection.